HOME BIO SHACK ANTENNAS DXCC WAZ DXMARATHON

 After 4 years, we moved into a bigger home, and, of course, a bigger tower.
 A 70 foot Rohn 45 tower sprouted with a big mast and monbanders for 10, 15 and 20.
 The HyGain 4 element 20m monobander to me is still the best antenna I ever owned!
 After a few years, I got the itch to DX on 40, so I changed out the monobanders for a TH7 and added a 2 element HyGain 40m yagi.
 Wow!
 40 meters suddenly sounded like 20m.
 I was working DX - and I was DX!
 I received tons of QSL card requests from EU and JA.
 I eventually added a WARC rotary dipole from Cushcraft to get on the WARC bands.
 Of course, I went through a number of rigs and am currently using a Kenwood TS990.
 I am still very fond of the Kenwood TS930, but that damn digital board just kept failing on me, so I dumped it.
 In 2013, I changed to a SteppIR DB18E which is what I use today.

 After getting married I worked for one year for Heath Company.
 That was fun, but it was obvious that Heath was going a different direction, so I put my University of Illinois engineering degree to better use and started at Motorola in 1973.
 I ended up staying there for 29 years!
 I took an early retirement package in 2002.
 Next I went to work for a small Canadian startup, and spent much of time in Canada, where I am licensed as VA3CDX.
-We sold the company in May of 2005, so I started my consulting practice - John Sweeney and Associates. (www.johnsweeneyllc.com) But, in 2006, I was recruited to work for Bell Canada and moved to the Toronto area and was mainly operating as VA3CDX (www.k9el.com/va3cdx).
+We sold the company in May of 2005, so I started my consulting practice - John Sweeney and Associates. (www.johnsweeneyllc.com), which is now closed as I am no longer working.
+But, in 2006, I was recruited to work for Bell Canada and moved to the Toronto area and was mainly operating as VA3CDX (www.k9el.com/va3cdx).
 In late 2010, I retired from Bell.
 My wife and I relocated back to the Chicago area in 2013.
 I am now fully retired and enjoying life to the fullest.

 That's my story!